tryton/tryton/doc/index.rst

 ********

 Locations are generic places where products are physically or virtually stored.
-There are six types of locations:
+There are seven types of locations:

 * Storage